ISISComputingGroup/ibex_developers_manual/DAE-Trouble-Shooting.md

 ## Multiple VXI devices

 If you have multiple DAE2 VME crates then you will legitimately have multiple VXI devices in NI MAX.
-However there are cases when you can get two devices showing but have only one.
+However there are cases when you can get two devices showing in MAX but have only one device in reality.
 This is usually because of either:
-- DAE USB cable has been plugged into a different socket in the PC
+- The DAE USB cable has been moved into a different USB port on the PC
-- the DAE USB card has been changed
+- the DAE NI USB card has been changed

-in these cases when the "scan for new hardware" happens on the PC, it thinks it has found a new device. usually the old device will show as VXI0 and disconnected, the enw device as VXI1.
-To remedy teh situation
+in these cases when the "scan for new hardware" happens on the PC, it thinks it has found a new device.
+Usually you will have a disconnected VXI0 and a new VXI1 device.
+To remedy the situation
 - stop visa server in NI max
 - delete VXI0
 - rename VXI1 to VXI0
 - start visa server

 ### full rebuild
+if above doesn't work
 - stop visa server in NI max
 - delete all VXI* device
 - view refresh
 - as admin run compmgmt.msc
-- computer management -> device manager -> rigth click scan for hardware changes on NDH computer name and possible usb in tree too
+- computer management -> device manager -> right click scan for hardware changes on NDH computer name and possibly usb subtree too
-- clsoe and reopen NIMAX
+- close and reopen NIMAX
-- if it is not showing, reboot NDH computer
+- if it is still not showing, reboot NDH computer
-- after rebbot, visa server may now be running, stop it
+- after reboot, visa server may now be running again, stop it
-- click on Frame0 of VXI0 and "add vme device" then choose DAE2 from VME profile
+- right click on Frame0 of VXI0 and "add vme device" then choose DAE2 from VME profile